wmariuss/awesome-devops/docs/index.md

 # Welcome

 A curated list of awesome DevOps platforms, tools, practices and resources.
 A list which help you to adopt and grow *DevOps* culture in your company.
-Also this list can be easily used for your *SRE* (Site Reliability Engineering) team.
+Also this list can be easily used for your *SRE*[^1] team.

 ## What is DevOps